 This article addresses how to become a data analyst intern.
 We’ll examine the job description and responsibilities and what skills and education you need to gain a competitive edge over other candidates.

-You can also check out the video on the topic below, download our free infographic, or scroll down to keep on reading.
+Check out our video on the topic below, or scroll down to keep reading.

 What Does a Data Analyst Intern Do?

 The data analyst intern is an entry-level position that plays an auxiliary role in the analytics department of a company.
 A person on the data team is typically assigned to provide advice and technical guidance throughout the intern’s training.
 This means an intern will support data analysts and data scientists in their projects—most often by performing various data mining or data quality tasks.

 One aim of hiring interns is to help senior data professionals with run-of-the-mill operations.